Celebrating 30 years of helping you give wisely

 (Please see the Our Process page for more information about other adjustments CharityWatch analysts make to a charity's reported financial figures during our evaluations.)

-According to the Operation Finally Home audit of December 31, 2020 (Note D, Construction and Acquisition Costs for Veterans' Homes and Commitment to Transfer Homes to Veterans):
+According to the Operation Finally Home audit of December 31, 2022 (Note D, Construction and Acquisition Costs for Veterans' Homes and Commitment to Transfer Homes to Veterans):

 "Construction and acquisition costs for veterans' homes represent construction costs of homes that will be transferred to veterans upon completion.
 When constructing a new home, title and ownership of the property is retained by the Organization until such time the Organization transfers ownership to the veteran.
-Prior to transfer of ownership, costs incurred and donations of materials and services received by the Organization for these activities are recorded as an asset of the Organization in the statements of financial position."
+Prior to transfer of ownership, costs incurred, and donations of materials and services received by the Organization for these activities are recorded as an asset of the Organization in the statements of financial position."

 "To the extent that all significant conditions are met, a liability representing the commitment to transfer the home to a veteran is established in the same amount as the related asset.
 Upon transfer of ownership, the full cost of the property and the corresponding liability are both reduced to zero.
-Construction and Acquisition Costs for Veterans' Homes and the related liability Commitment to Transfer Homes to Veterans totaled $616,111 at December 31, 2020 and $503,645 at December 31, 2019."
+Construction and Acquisition Costs for Veterans' Homes and the related liability Commitment to Transfer Homes to Veterans totaled $1,358,978 at December 31, 2022 and $952,849 at December 31, 2021."

-According to the Operation Finally Home (OFH) audit of December 31, 2020 (Note H, Contributed Material and Services), OFH reports receiving in-kind contributions of "Building materials and construction services" in 2020 on which it placed a value of $853,692.
-In addition, OFH reports receiving "Grants, noncash" on which it placed a value of $49,812, according to its audited Statement of Activities for the year ended December 31, 2020.
+According to the Operation Finally Home (OFH) audit of December 31, 2022 (Note H, Contributed Material and Services), and IRS Form 990 (Schedule M), OFH reports receiving in-kind contributions of "Building materials and construction services" of $2,494,021, "Fundraising event costs" of $540, and "Advertising and printing" of $68,000, for a total of $2,562,561.

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found on the Our Process page.]

-According to the Operation Finally Home audit of December 31, 2020 (Note F, Paycheck Protection Program):
+According to the Operation Finally Home audit of December 31, 2022 (Note F, Paycheck Protection Program):